How Effective Is The Apple Night Shift App?

 To reevaluate your lighting strategies is no longer an option but a necessity to ensure maximum health.

-Discover the safest solution to blocking blue light!
+What is the optimal solution to blocking blue light?

 You might also want to read this helpful article about F.lux.